-Invasive Cow vetch is widely used as a forage crop for cattle, and is beneficial to other plants because, like other leguminous plants, it enriches the soil in which it grows by its nitrogen-fixing properties.
+Cow vetch is widely used as a forage crop for cattle and is beneficial to other plants because, like other leguminous plants, it enriches the soil in which it grows by its nitrogen-fixing properties.
 Although, it is considered an invasive plant in many areas.

-Flowers: The plant send up cascading pea-flower shaped purple and violet, with some shades of blue depending on the soil condition and flowers that bloom from late spring to late summer.
+The plant sends up cascading pea-flower-shaped purple and violet, with some shades of blue depending on the soil condition and flowers that bloom from late spring to late summer.

 Common Names Vetch Goes By